GabeStah/Airbrake.io/Pitches/How to Debug/VisualStudio/text-part-2.md

 With a dump file in hand you can open it in Visual Studio and be presented with the `Dump File Summary` screen which outlines the basic information about the state of the application when the dump was taken.
 This includes stuff like the process name, exception codes, and the list of modules (`.DLL` and `.exes`) that were used by the application.

 From there you can use Visual Studio to load up an exact recreation of the debugging process from the moment the dump was recorded.
-If you have access to the source code (or symbol files therein) that are used by the application you'll be able to see exactly what line of code is paused at when the dump was recorded, the values of local variables, and basically everything else you're used to viewing within the Visual Studio debugger windows!
+If you have access to the source code (or symbol files therein) that are used by the application you'll be able to see exactly what line of code execution halted at when the dump was recorded, the values of local variables, and basically everything else you're used to viewing within the Visual Studio debugger.

 Learn more in the [Using Dump Files docs](https://docs.microsoft.com/en-us/visualstudio/debugger/using-dump-files).

 ## IntelliTrace

 The final debugging feature of Visual Studio we'll discuss is `IntelliTrace`.
 IntelliTrace is an advanced feature available to professional-grade Visual Studio versions that essentially acts as a _recorder for debugging sessions_.
-When you begin a debugging session IntelliTrace will monitor for all "important" events that take place and record those events.
+When you begin a debugging session IntelliTrace will monitor for all "important" events that take place and record said events.
 These might include user interactions like clicking buttons, file IO access, database connections and executions, exceptions, and so forth.

 With IntelliTrace enabled during an active debugging session the `Diagnostic Tools` debugger window will feature a list of events that were tracked and recorded by IntelliTrace.
 Again, these event types might include gestures by the user within the application interface, database queries, and so forth.
 With the currently live debugging session paused you can then navigate through the event log and select a particular event you wish to view then click `Activate Historical Debugging`.
 This will immediately enter `Historical Debugging` mode which shows your application code (along with all relevant local variables) in the state they were in at that specific moment of the accessed event.